 - Package / Tour: Manu Biosfhere Reserved Zone 7D/6N

-- Locations Visited: Manu Biosfhere Reserved Zone 7D/6N
+- Locations Visited: Manu National Park (Reserved Zone)

 - Physical Grading: 1-2-3-4-5

-Day 2: Tikari Lodge – Boca Manu Lodge
+Day 2 – Paraiso Lodge – Boca Manu – humimgbird Lodge:

-Day 3: Boca Manu Lodge – Casa Matsiguenka
+Day 3 – Humimgbird Lodge – Casa Matsiguenka:

 After breakfast, we’ll spend the morning at the lake of Cocha Salvador.
 Some of the time will be spent canoeing in the lake on a floating platform observing ox-bow lake animal life from the water.
 We may encounter an Agami Heron or a Sungrebe and Brown Cappuchin Monkeys are usually feeding on fruits nearby.
 Specially constructed piers that jut out into the lake enable us to look for a family of Giant Otters that live here.
 These, the world’s largest freshwater carnivores, remain common only in Manu, having been hunted to extinction throughout most of their former range.
 Each animal consumes between 4 and 5 kilos of fish daily and often they can be seen eating large fish on logs at the lakeside.
 The rest of the day will be spent walking the trails in the area in search of some of the 13 species of Monkey found in the forest here.
 Your guide will explain some of the basics of rainforest ecosystems and point out some of the medicinal plants of the area used by local, indigenous groups.
 We may cross paths with a group of Peccaries- a species of wild boar found here.
 A late afternoon for enjoying the sunset.
 Night at “Casa Matsiguenka”.

-Leaving the lodge, we’ll head up to the “Madre de Dios River” for three hours to the South where we should arrive in time for lunch and a shower and going to meet whichever researchers are onsite.
+This day after a comfortable breakfast we will leave the Dorado lodge, when leaving the lodge, we will go to the “Madre de Dios River” we will sail for approximately 5 hours until we reach the private reserve of palotoa.
 The afternoon is set aside to relax or, if you want, to explore a trail through the untouched forest to a lookout point on a cliff over the river to watch roosting flights of Parrots and Macaws as the sun sets.
 Those who wish can participate in a night walk with your guide in search of nocturnal animals.
 Night at Palotoa Lodge.

 - Private boat and bus